jet/equinox/DOCUMENTATION.md

 #### Archiver

-An archiver tails a monitored store and bears the following reponsibilities:
+An archiver tails a monitored store and bears the following responsibilities:
 - minimizing the load on the source it's monitoring
 - listens to all event writes (via `$all` in the case of EventStoreDB or a ChangeFeed Processor in the case of CosmosDB)
 - ensuring the secondary becomes aware of all new streams (especially in the case of `Equinox.Cosmos` streams in `AccessStrategy.RollingState` mode, which do not yield a new event-batch per write)